 Each evening camp out on the beach and cook over the open camp fire – bring your own food and drinks.
 Kayaks, fishing equipment, guides and camping equipment are included.
 Transport to and from Tutukaka is not included.
 Northland's Pacific coastline has stunning scenery which provides you with exceptional sea kayaking and fishing in the clear subtropical waters of New Zealand's warmest region.
 Great guides will take you to a range of secluded kayak destinations from tranquil harbours and mangrove ecosystems, to adventure kayaking on the open coast and offshore islands, with opportunities for a wide range of associated activities.
 These include snorkeling for crayfish, swimming, island walks, kayak surfing & kayak sailing options.

 - A fishing licence is required for trout or salmon fishing and covers the whole of New Zealand, with the exception of the Taupo region, where a separate licence is required.
-A licence costs around NZ$65 and can be obtained from New Zealand sports shops and fishing guides.
-Fly fishing is open 1 Oct to 30 June.
+A licence costs around NZ$65 per person and can be obtained from New Zealand sports shops and fishing guides.
+Fly fishing is open 1st October to 30th June.

 - Most salt water fish have a catch limit per person, each species varies.- Diving for crayfish or scallops can easily be added to your personalized itinerary.
 Mussels can be plucked from the rocks anywhere in New Zealand except in Marine Reserves where all species are protected.

 - Game fish are usually tagged and released.
 Recommended big-game fishing seasons are as follows :-

 - All necessary licences and fishing equipment are included in the modules.
 However you are more than welcome to bring your own equipment.

 - Marlin - January to the end of April